 - Be less frustrated and stressed

-5 ways to knock out the bulk of distractions:
+Five ways to knock out the bulk of distractions:

 Establish focus hours for yourself.
 Set aside chunks of time each day where you’ll be unavailable to anything but true emergencies.
-If you can, commit to no inter-office communications during focus hours unless it truly can’t wait.
+If you can, commit to no inter-office communications during focus hours unless it genuinely can’t wait.
 No small talk.
 No “Hey… real quick” interruptions.

 Turn off email alerts and commit to checking it at the most minimal level you feel is possible without harming service to others.

 Turn off chat and messaging apps (personal & team) unless your work requires it to get the job done.